 Ficus Bonsai Tree is native to south and southeast Asia and Australia.
 Like most tropical plants, Ficus Bonsai likes warm and humid weather and needs to be protected from freezing temperatures.

-It can be grown outside if you live in a tropical or sub-tropical climates.
-If you live in the area where temperatures drop below 60 degrees, it is best to keep your ficus bonsai indoors.
+It can be grown outside if you live in a tropical or sub-tropical climate.
+If you live in an area where temperatures drop below 60 degrees, it is best to keep your ficus bonsai indoors.

 Buy Ficus Bonsai Tree: